Yes, there’s a Whataburger racecar

 This Whataburger racecar might be the best thing you never knew existed.

-Weighing 3,400 pounds, with a V8 Chevrolet RO7 engine, and a 390 carburetor that pumps out 750 horsepower, this 2018 Chevrolet Camaro is capable of going 205 mph – and looks good doing it.
+Weighing 3,400 pounds, with a V8 Chevrolet RO7 engine, and a 390 carburetor that pumps out 750 horsepower, the official Whataurger racecar is a 2018 Chevrolet Camaro that's capable of going 205 mph – and looks good doing it.

 The car is Whataburger orange, complete with the Whataburger logo emblazoned on the hood.